-The Magnus Pro is Secretlab’s version of a luxury sit-to-stand desk.
-Like all standing desks, it has a control panel that lets you toggle the desk height.
+The Magnus Pro is Secretlab’s rendition of a luxury sit-to-stand desk.
+Like all standing desks, its control panel allows for seamless height adjustments.
+You can toggle the work surface up, down, or with three self-defined presets.

-It goes beyond the standard with a few luxury extras.
+It goes beyond the standard with several luxury extras.
 These include seamless cable management, modular magnetic add-ons, and special lighting effects.
-Here’s a quick look at how a kitted-up package works in practice:
+Here’s a quick look at how these elements function in a fully-equipped setup:

 Magnus Pro Vs Other Standing Desks

 I used to find standing desk comparison shopping complicated and scary.
-Many sit-stand desks come with a mind-boggling array of options: frame sizes, tabletop materials, surface dimensions, add-ons, etc.
+Many of the top height-adjustable desks offer a mind-boggling array of choices.
+There are different frame sizes, tabletop materials, surface dimensions, add-ons, etc.

-In mid-2022, Secretlab saved me with a Magnus Pro review bundle (including accessories).
+In mid-2022, Secretlab sent me a Magnus Pro review bundle (including accessories).
 That got me up to speed on standing desk fundamentals fast.
-So I used those to compare the Magnus Pro to other top standing desk packages:
+Using that experience, I compared the Magnus Pro to other top standing desk packages:

 Feature | Magnus Pro | Uplift V2 | Flexispot E7 Pro | Motia Gaming Desk |